 - Promote Learning (Play schools, & Open Learning , Formal and Informal Education). ** See note

 - Promote Life Skills.

 - Promote Task Based Skills (Formal and Informal Skills learning).

 - Promote Business Enterprises.

-The centres act as a meeting point for the children and a distribution centre for FOMO, i.e. blankets, mosquito nets, clothes, toys and activity equipment.
+The centres act as a meeting point for the children and a distribution centre for FOMO, e.g. replacement computers, blankets, mosquito nets, clothes, toys and activity equipment.
 FOMO also supports the children with health care, school fees and materials.

-To fulfill our commitment to the children and further all FOMO objectives it is planned to raise funds to undertake development objectives.
-The plan will be reviewed continually and modified if the levels of donations don’t meet expectations and/or the children’s needs change.
+To fulfil our commitment to the children and further all FOMO objectives it is planned to raise funds to undertake development objectives.
+The plan will be reviewed continually and modified if the levels of donations do not meet expectations and/or the children’s needs change.